ildarmgt/BitcoinNameSystem/README.md

 ```
 The latest compiled release used can be found in `./docs/` folder

-Website can run offline by running index.html in `/docs/` folder (w/ rest of files in folder present) for putting together transactions on air-gapped computers.
+Website can eventually run offline by running index.html in `/docs/` folder (w/ rest of files in folder present) for putting together transactions on air-gapped computers.
-(Tx creator not done.
+(Tx creator not done & airgapped offline loading not done.
 Work in progress)

 ## To run project on localhost